RagnarGrootKoerkamp/BAPCtools/doc/generators.md

 When `generators/generators.yaml` is present, _all_ test cases in `data/{sample,secret}` must be mentioned by it.
 It is not allowed to generate some testcases while not mentioning others.
-Testcases should be explicitly listed as manually created to prevent this issue.
+Testcases must be explicitly listed as manually created to prevent this issue.

 Below are an explanation of the specification and a formal [CUE specification](#cue-specification).